wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 One further option for accessing data is by using virtual tables.
 Consider the requirement to access data from an external data source and then combine it with data in Dataverse.
 Virtual tables allow you to create a virtual table in Dataverse, define an external data source, and then map the table and columns onto the external data source.

 An OData v4 Data Provider configuration is included with Dataverse that allows you to connect to an external OData v4 web service.
-A data provider for the SQL API of Microsoft Azure Cosmos DB is in preview.
+A data provider for Azure Cosmos DB for NoSQL is in preview.

 > [!NOTE]
 > Dataverse requires that all tables have an ID attribute.
 This ID is known as a unique identifier and the value must be a GUID.
 You can only map ID columns to external columns with the **Edm.Guid** data type.
 Hence, the external web service must use a GUID as its ID column.